 I feel guilty for eating over the holidays.
 What should I do?

-You cringe when you see a photo of yourself and then can’t enjoy the moment because you’re too busy thinking about your weight and appearance.
+You cringe when you see a photo of yourself and then can’t enjoy the moment because you’re too busy thinking about how awful you think you look.
+Not fun.

-- 1. It is totally ok to overeat.
+- It’s totally okay to give yourself permission to overeat.
 The holidays are exactly the time to relax around food.
-If you can’t give yourself permission to relax with food now, when can you?
+If not now, seriously when?

-- 2. You may gain weight over the holiday.
+- You may gain weight over the holiday.
 It’s natural.
 It happens.
-It’s nothing to worry about.
-When the holiday is over, you’ll naturally crave lighter food and more movement.
-Your body will return to it’s pre-holiday weight when you return to your pre-holiday routine.
+It’s nothing to stress about.
+When the holiday is over, and your body returns to its pre-holiday routine, voila, so will your pre-holiday weight.

-- 3. If a family member or ‘friend’ judge your body or food choices this holiday, it is their problem.
-It’s got nothing to do with your weight and everything to do with their own insecurities.
-Here’s a blog post on what to do when a family member criticises your body or eating.
+- If a family member or ‘friend’ judges your body or food choices.
+Firstly, ugh, that’s so not okay, and secondly, it’s their problem.
+It’s got nothing to do with your weight and everything to do with their own body hang-ups.
+Need tips for what to do when it happens?
+Here’s a blog post on just that.

-- 4. Guilt won’t help eat less or lose weight.
-It screws with your happiness, isolates you from the people you love and ruins what is meant to be a happy time.
+- Guilt won’t help you eat less or lose weight.
+It will give you a sinking pit-of-your-stomach feeling, screw with your happiness, isolate you from the people you love and ruin what’s meant to be a happy time.
+What a hoot, guilt!

-For example, I started by simply telling myself:
+Let’s work with some examples here.
+I start by simply telling myself:

 - “It’s not my life’s purpose to have a flat stomach and look good from every angle.”